 There are a few extra steps involved if your pension transfer includes any UK contracted-out benefits.

-This depends upon your own circumstances, however, most pension schemes do not allow any transfers within twelve months of your nominated retirement age.
+This depends upon your own circumstances, however, most pension schemes do not allow any transfers within 12 months of your nominated retirement age.

-Once you’ve started claiming your pension in retirement certain schemes, such as income drawdown, do allow you to transfer from one provider to another if you’re unsatisfied with the amount of income you’re receiving.
+Once you’ve started claiming your pension in certain retirement schemes, such as income drawdown, they do allow you to transfer from one provider to another if you’re unsatisfied with the amount of income you’re receiving.